angiebrr/ntsg-configuring-ad-in-ansible/README.md

 The `--ask-vault-pass` parameter will ask for the password to your vault-created file with the variables `vault_ad_user` and `vault_ad_pass`.

 There are a couple of things to keep in mind when running this playbook:
-- Due to the necessity of using authconfig and adcli (which are can be only called from the command module), running the playbook in its entirety will always return a "changed" of 3.
-Later versions of this playbook will strive to change that behavior.
+- Due to the necessity of using authconfig, adcli, and realmd (which are can be only called from the command module), there are metadata directories used to ensure idempotence.
+If you manually change authconfig
 - Every changed file is backed up in place, so do not despair if something goes awry!

 Here is a list of files that *could be* changed/created by the playbook: